Dempagumi.inc: 2017–2019: Member count changes in six years

 They performed for the "Makukō Arena Tour 2017 Denpa Ryōkō Wi-Fi Kanbi!" in January 2017 in three arenas: the World Memorial Hall; the Makuhari Messe; and for an extra performance on the 20th, the Nippon Budōkai.

 On August 6, Mogami announced on her blog that she left the group on the same date:

 She later began to work as a solo artist.
 On September 1, the official site was redesigned to five.

 They appeared as a special guest at the reception party of Takashi Murakami's solo exhibition at the Garage Museum of Contemporary Art in Moscow, Russia on September 28 and presented her first live performance with a new five-member system.

 At the Osaka Castle Hall on December 30, it was announced that Rin Kaname and Nagi Nemoto would join Dempagumi.inc.

-They turned to the space motif orientation from the early days, and in 2018, experienced astronaut training at the Tsukuba Space Center.
-They also carried out the world's first "stratosphere balloon project in Mongolia" in MV photography.
-On April 4, their sixteenth single was released.